 Why Stripping Your Amazon Book Link Makes Sense!

 Ever had one of the reviews on your books disappear?
-Or why some people get flagged and can’t review your books?
+Or why do some people get flagged and can’t review your books?
 This could be why!

 Is cleaning up our Amazon book link something we’ve all been missing?
 If you have ever had one of your reviews removed from your books on Amazon, you already know how much it can suck.
-It’s always a great five-star review too, never one of those vague and misspelled reviews that make you cringe and want to give up writing altogether.
+It’s always a great five-star review, too.
+Never one of those vague and misspelled reviews that make you cringe and want to give up writing altogether.

 Well, there are a few different reasons why Amazon might be removing your book’s reviews, and at least one of them might be your fault.
 I know, it couldn’t be our fault, right?
 We follow all the rules, so it can’t be that.
 Well, it just might be!

 Don’t panic.
-This is a tip that new authors wouldn’t be expected to know, and I know that some experienced authors may not even be aware of, but before we get into it let’s look at the most common reasons why Amazon removes reviews.
+This is a tip that new authors wouldn’t be expected to know, and I know that some experienced authors may not even be aware of, but before we get into it, let’s look at the most common reasons why Amazon removes reviews.

 Why Does Amazon Remove Reviews From Books?

 One of the most common reasons why Amazon removes reviews from books is social media connections.
 It’s not unheard of for an author to add people to social media platforms such as Facebook, Twitter, BookBub, AllAuthor, Instagram, Medium, Goodreads, and many more.
-Amazon takes these connections, and then its computer-based algorithms mark the author and the reviewer as friends and then deletes the reviews.
+Amazon takes these connections, and then its computer-based algorithms mark the author and the reviewer as friends and then delete the reviews.

 Good luck trying to have reviews reinstated as well.
 It’s almost impossible, but I have had author friends have their reviewing privileges taken away and then got them reinstated again.